UW celebrates centennial of aeronautics instruction

 "The event was a clear demonstration of the amazing base of alumni and partners that we have developed over the hundred years of our department.
 We will definitely be engaging that enthusiasm for even more success as we continue into our next hundred years." – A&A Interim Chair Kristi Morgansen

-The College of Engineering and its William E. Boeing Department of Aeronautics & Astronautics (A&A) celebrated 100 years of aeronautics instruction, bringing together for a day-long event Boeing executives, UW leaders, current and former faculty, partners and alumni.
+A&A and the College of Engineering celebrated 100 years of aeronautics instruction, bringing together for a day-long event Boeing executives, UW leaders, current and former faculty, partners and alumni.
 UW President Ana Mari Cauce kicked off the event, praising A&A for being an innovator in interdisciplinary initiatives.

 A&A Interim Chair Kristi Morgansen, Boeing Commercial Airplanes Engineering Historian Sarah Musi, and A&A Professor Emeritus Adam Bruckner related the history of aeronautics at UW and the close connection with Boeing.